vahidhedayati/grails-arrested-plugin/README.md

 To get started with arrested run:

-> grails arrested-server
+> grails create-arrested-app

 To generate a REST controller run:
 (This will generate a Controller and put the appropriate configurations in UrlMapping to be RESTful)

-> grails generate-arrested-controller DomainClassName
+> grails create-arrested-controller DomainClassName

 To generate views for your newly created REST controller run:
 (This will generate a index.gsp file in your views directory ie. /views/domainclassname/index.gsp; and the javascript files to interact with your REST controller.
 It's configured to use the security token and will pass a token on each request for data.)

-> grails generate-arrested-view DomainClassName
+> grails create-arrested-view DomainClassName

 Security